 Saucy Mexican Dishes at Los Sotano

 Serving up possibly the best guacamole in the world – or at least Hong Kong – casual Mexican bar and restaurant Los Sotano is whipping up a storm of treats in their basement kitchen which pair perfectly with a tequila cocktail or two.
-The ‘Mexicano Restaurante Superior Menu’ includes a selection of mouth-watering appetisers including Smoked Salmon on a Tostada with cream cheese, capers, and dill, two Ceviche choices includes Vallarta with Sea Bass, and Aguachile de Camaron with Shrimp, and seven different Traditional Street Tacos to choose from, including Al Pastor (spit roasted pork shoulder), Camarones (shrimp and chilli), Pescado (beer battered fish), Ribeye, Avocado (with melted jack cheese), Carnitas (slow roasted pork belly), and Southern Fried Chicken.
+The ‘Mexicano Restaurante Superior Menu’ includes a selection of mouth-watering appetisers including Smoked Salmon on a Tostada with cream cheese, capers, and dill, two Ceviche choices including Vallarta with Sea Bass, and Aguachile de Camaron with Shrimp, and seven different Traditional Street Tacos to choose from, including Al Pastor (spit-roasted pork shoulder), Camarones (shrimp and chili), Pescado (beer battered fish), Ribeye, Avocado (with melted jack cheese), Carnitas (slow roasted pork belly), and Southern Fried Chicken.

-The real star of the show, however, has to be the unbelievably refreshing Table Side Guacamole which is served with salsa, chopped-up jalapeño, dash of parsley and salt, Tapatio sauce, fresh lime juice, and pomegranate seeds for a tangy sour kick.
-Over on the mains are the heavenly Tequila USDA Ribeye, rich Duck Carnitas served with roasted avocado, tomato salsa and freshly baked corn tortillas, and super cheesy Lasagna Mexicano layered to tortillas filled with chipotle béchamel sauce and chicken al pastor.
+The real star of the show, however, has to be the unbelievably refreshing Table Side Guacamole which is served with salsa, chopped-up jalapeño, a dash of parsley and salt, Tapatio sauce, fresh lime juice, and pomegranate seeds for a tangy sour kick.
+Over on the mains are the heavenly Tequila USDA Ribeye, rich Duck Carnitas served with roasted avocado, tomato salsa, and freshly baked corn tortillas, and super cheesy Lasagna Mexicano layered with tortillas filled with chipotle béchamel sauce and chicken al pastor.
 These are equally tender, succulent, and bursting with flavour.

-Appreciating that every meaty feast needs a sweet ending, the menu includes three dessert choice: Mexican Chocolate Flan, Freshly baked Waffle Taco served with ice cream and fresh berries, and the clear winner, Churros drizzled in hot chocolate sauce.
-Of course, it wouldn’t be a proper Mexican affair without tequila, and while the list of blended cocktails is extremely alluring, the Jamaica with homemade hibiscus tea syrup and fresh lime slices is an absolute delight.
+Appreciating that every meaty feast needs a sweet ending, the menu includes three dessert choices: Mexican Chocolate Flan, Freshly baked Waffle Taco served with ice cream and fresh berries, and the clear winner, Churros drizzled in hot chocolate sauce.
+Of course, it wouldn’t be a proper Mexican affair without tequila, and while the list of blended cocktails is extremely alluring, the Jamaica – with homemade hibiscus tea syrup and fresh lime slices – is an absolute delight.
 God bless “Mehico!”

 Los Sotano Basement, 21 D’Aguilar Street, Lan Kwai Fong, Hong Kong (Find the barrel entrance on Wing Wah Lane!)